 - You just want the highest level of security

-Unfortunately, however, it isn’t always that simple.
+Unfortunately, however, it isn’t always that simple, especially if you choose the cheapest VPN.
 Many people make the mistake of using free or overly cheap VPN services, which provide minimal-to-no security benefits for them.
 Some free VPNs have even been shown to make users less safe.
+So its best to say “no” to any overly free or cheap VPN that you might find.
+Especially considering that the best VPNs are just as easy to find and setup.

-Overall, your pick depends entirely on your needs.
-Whatever you settle on, just remember not to go with any dirt-cheap or free VPNs.
-You can save money with a few of the options on this list without sacrificing speed or your privacy, and you want to keep those things if you’re bothering with a VPN at all.
+Overall, your pick of VPN depends entirely on your needs.
+Whatever you settle on, just remember one key thing: do not go with free a free or dirt cheap VPN.
+Out of all our tips in this guide, that’s our number one.
+You can save money with a few of the best cheap VPN options on this list without sacrificing speed or your privacy, and you want to keep those things if you’re bothering with a VPN at all.

-Which one of these VPNs appealed the most to you?
-Comment below and let us know!
+Which one of these best and cheapest VPN services appealed the most to you?
+Comment below and let us know which services you’ve tried before or want to get!

 If you need a VPN for a short while when traveling for example, you can get our top ranked VPN free of charge.
 NordVPN includes a 30-day money-back guarantee.
 You will need to pay for the subscription, that’s a fact, but it allows full access for 30 days and then you cancel for a full refund.
 Their no-questions-asked cancellation policy lives up to its name.